adaRn/nf-hstd-copy-01/content/_index.md

           - label: About us
             url: /about
         content: >-
-          We’ve created a service we wish we had back then and we use on our own with 13 000 devices and counting, mostly in Western Europe.
-With our service, **you'll set up UniFi controller with a single click.**
+          We’ve created a service we wish we use on our own with 13 000+ devices.
+Now we share it with you.
+Thanks to the experience we've gathered, **you'll set up your UniFi controller here with a single click.**
         image: /images/feature.png
         title: No more fiddling with setting up scripts.
       - actions: